Ryan Kaine is on the hunt…

 “More ‘bullet points’?”

-Corky coughed into his hand.
 “Okay, here you go.”
-His gaze slid to the left and he started reading, probably from another monitor.
-“The architect’s plans are online and Corky’s been taking a shufti.
+His gaze slid to the left and he’d started reading, probably from another monitor.
+“The architect’s plans are online, and Corky’s been taking a shufti.
 Robbie P started renovating the house six years ago, right after they moved in and renamed the place.
 The house has two storeys and an attic.
 Ground floor’s got three receptions, a home office, a sun room, and a kitchen with utility room.
-First floor has four bedrooms, two with en suites, and a family bathroom.
+First floor has four bedrooms, two with en suites, and one large, family bathroom.
 The attic has planning permission for a granny annex, but the work stopped three years ago.
 Dunno why.
-Maybe the bugger ran out of money.”
+Maybe the vicious bugger ran out of money.”

 “Can you find out?”

 Corky winked.
-“Next thing on the to-do list, Danny-boy.
-Corky reckons Prentiss Haulage Limited might have stretched their finances a bit thin when they opened that satellite hub in Hungary.
+“Next thing on the to-do list, Mr P. Corky reckons Prentiss Haulage Limited might have stretched their finances a bit thin when they opened that satellite hub in Hungary.
 Seems to be something fishy going on there.
 Like, who chooses chuffing Hungary for their base of operations?
 Hardly the epicentre of the European haulage trade.
-Ain’t that many routes to and from the major agriculture or manufacturing centres, you know.”
+There aren’t all that many routes to and from the major agriculture or manufacturing centres, you know.”

 “You’ll keep searching, I imagine?”